 Effective from January 2022, the state of Austria legalised the use of a medically prescribed lethal substance to bring about a person’s voluntary death.
-The law applies only to those who have a terminal or incurable condition or who experience persistent, intolerable suffering.
+The law applies only to those who have a „terminal or incurable condition“ or who experience „persistent, intolerable suffering“, both of which not be controllable with other measures.
 It applies further to Austrian citizens or regular residents in Austria.

 In other words, the possibility exists now to depart life in a planned way, with a possible support by someone else, and with a preparation that can be purchased from a pharmacy.